WiresharkIO/MPC_4_Quadcopter/README.md

 DONE:
 - Simple visualization of controls on flight path but without considering exact equations.
+- Visualize with motion equations
 TODO:
-- Visualize with motion equations, without MPC (80% completed).
+- Implement controls with MPC (80% completed).
-- Implement controls with MPC.

 #####################################################################################